-For more venison recipes, check out Venison Meatballs With Sweet and Sour Sauce and Smoked Venison Roast.
-Also, check out 31 Healthy Ground Venison Recipes (an excellent roundup of great recipes that contain instant pot venison chili, venison crockpot stew, and other venison instant pot recipes).
+For more venison recipes, check out 31 Ground Venison Recipes (an excellent roundup of great recipes containing Instant Pot venison chili, venison crockpot stew, and other venison instant pot recipes).

 Jump to:

-- Venison stew meat (or other game meat), cut into bite-sized pieces.
-For best results, cut about ½-inch to 1-inch cubes.
-The recipe calls for about 1-pound of stew meat.
-You can also use ground venison.
+- Venison stew meat (or other wild game meat), cut into bite-sized pieces.
+Cut into ½-inch to 1-inch cubes.
+I like to use deer meat, elk meat, moose meat, or even ground venison.
+You can also use leftover cooked meat.

-- Olive oil: Olive oil is required to prevent the venison from sticking to the bottom of the pressure cooker while sauteing.
+- Olive oil: Olive oil prevents the venison from sticking to the bottom of the pressure cooker while sauteing.
 You could also substitute avocado oil as well.

 - Beef broth (or water).
-Beef broth provides the best flavor for this recipe.
-You can also use vegetable broth or chicken broth as well.
+You can also use vegetable broth or chicken broth.

 - Potatoes, cut into 1-inch chunks.
 I used red potatoes, but feel free to use any potato, even sweet potatoes!

-- Garlic cloves, peeled and chopped.
-If you do not have garlic cloves, substitute 1 teaspoon of garlic powder.
+- Garlic cloves peeled and chopped, or 1 teaspoon of garlic powder.

-- Buttercup squash, cut into 1-inch chunks.
+- Squash, cut into 1-inch chunks.
 I used buttercup squash as that is the kind I grew in the garden this year (my favorite), but you could also use butternut squash or acorn squash.
-If you like buttercup squash, be sure to try Roasted Buttercup Squash Soup.
+If you like buttercup squash, try Roasted Buttercup Squash Soup.

 - Paprika.
-This adds a nice sweet peppery flavor to the stew.
 You could also use smoked paprika if you have it.

 - Red wine vinegar.
-The red wine vinegar has acidic components that help tenderize the meat while it cooks.
-It also brings out all the flavors of the stew.
-If you do not have red wine vinegar, you can substitute white wine vinegar, sherry vinegar, or red wine.
+If you do not have red wine vinegar, you can substitute white wine vinegar or red wine.

 - Worcestershire sauce.
 Worcestershire is perfect for tenderizing meat, as well as adding deep flavor to the stew.

-First, add the olive oil to the instant pot and turn on the saute function for 10 minutes.
-When the oil starts to sizzle, add the meat.
+- First, brown the meat to add some flavor.
+Add olive oil to the Instant Pot and turn on the saute function.
+When the oil starts to sizzle, add the cubed venison.
 After 5 minutes, add chopped onions and garlic and cook with the meat.
-Stirring often, saute until the cycle ends or until the meat is brown on all sides.
+Stir often and saute until the cycle ends or until the meat is brown on all sides.

-Secure the lid and set it to "sealing" or the "stew" setting.
-Cook on high pressure for 35 minutes, let the pressure release naturally for 10 minutes, then do a quick release.
+- Secure the lid and set it to "sealing" or the "stew" setting.
+Cook on high pressure for 35 minutes, then let the pressure naturally release for 10 minutes, then do a quick release for any remaining pressure.

 Variations

-FREEZER: Freeze for up to 3 months.
-To reheat, remove from the freezer and thaw overnight before reheating on stovetop or microwave until hot throughout.
+Remove from the freezer and thaw overnight before reheating on the stovetop or microwave until hot.

 Recipe FAQs

-Venison is the term to describe the meat of a deer (whitetail or mule deer), antelope, moose, or elk.
-Venison is an alternative to beef, pork, or lamb.
-It is also great meat to cook because it's low in fat and calories, high in protein, and extremely lean.
+Venison is the term for the meat of a deer (whitetail or mule deer), antelope, caribou, moose, or elk.
+Venison is low in fat and calories, high in protein, and extremely lean.
 However, as it's leaner than other meats, it can be dry and tough if cooked incorrectly.

-Venison meat tastes very similar to beef, but it has a much lower fat content and is drier than beef.
+Venison meat tastes very similar to beef but has a much lower fat content and is drier than beef.
 If the animal has been eating a lot of sage, the meat may have a flavor of sage to it.
-Where we live, the deer graze on grass, clover, and timothy hay, so the venison has a very mild taste to it.
+The deer graze on grass, clover, and timothy hay where we live, so the venison has a very mild taste.

 Ingredients